 Interactive eLearning Implementation Series

-The Alliance for Innovation on Maternal Health (AIM) Program is pleased to announce and share its series of AIM eModules.
-The AIM eModules have been designed to be interactive and collaborative.
-Each AIM eModules will focus on the implementation of the ‘4 R’ domains: Readiness, Recognition, Response, and Reporting of each maternal safety bundle.
+The Alliance for Innovation on Maternal Health (AIM) Program is pleased to share its interactive eLearning Implementation Series known as AIM eModules.
+Each AIM eModule will focus on the implementation of the ‘4 R’ domains: Readiness, Recognition, Response, and Reporting of each AIM-supported patient safety bundle.

 The goal of the Readiness domain is to outline the 5 components of Readiness to be addressed by every facility to prevent delays and prepare for the optimal management of obstetric hemorrhage cases

 The goal of the Recognition domain is to identify the key factors for assessment of hemorrhage risk upon admission, describe quantitative measurement of blood loss and outline key strategies for active management of the 3rd stage of labor.

 The goal of the Response domain is to identify the two key interventions that should be utilized in every hemorrhage, define a management plan for response to obstetric hemorrhage emergencies and describe support needed for every individual involved in an obstetric hemorrhage emergency

 The goal of the Reporting and Systems Learning domain is to describe how a culture of huddles and post event debriefs can demonstrate successes and review how multidisciplinary quality improvement and review of serious hemorrhages can improve outcomes

 The goal of the Recognition domain is to review standardized measurement and assessment strategies for women with hypertension in pregnancy and to discuss key principles in educating women and their families during the prenatal and postpartum periods

 The goal of the Response domain is to identify the need for facility-wide standard protocols with checklists and escalation policies and outline patient, family and staff support for ICU admissions and serious complications of severe hypertension in pregnancy